Home Blog 6 cost-saving inventory control techniques to optimise your stock management

 3. Set stock level control policies

 Another consideration here is the cost of storing stock.
-For example, using the economic order quantity formula (EOQ) to find the order quantity where the cost of ordering inventory and storing it are at their lowest.
+For example, using the economic order quantity formula (EOQ) to find the order quantity where the costs of ordering inventory and storing it are at their lowest.

 4. Introduce service level targets to optimise stock